Added by Gerry Regan on April 20, 2019 at 10:30pm — No Comments

 Added by Gerry Regan on September 3, 2015 at 5:30pm — No Comments

-We have no doubt that the word "Irish" in anyone's domain name, particularly as a TLD (top level domain, that is, 'behind' the dot) helps a marketer (and any devotee of the Irish experience)…Continue
+We have no doubt that the word "Irish" in anyone's domain name, particularly as a TLD (top level domain, that is, 'behind' the dot) helps a marketer (and any devotee of the Irish experience) tap the passion that underscores the Irish experience…Continue

 New York -- Dozens of individuals filled the terrace at the Irish Consul General's quarters in Manhattan's East Side on May 28 to learn more about "The Rising," a film project led by film producer Kevin McCann, head of Ireland-based Maccana Teoranta.
-Irish Consul General…Continue
+Irish Consul General Barbara Jones served as host for the reception, which featured spectacular views of…Continue